programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

 ### `--purge`

-Defines the mode of the backup (purge or continue)
+Defines the mode of the backup (purge or continue).

 If this is `true`, the complete backup starts from the beginning, and an existing backup folder with the same name is purged.